Cross-Border E-Commerce with Amazon: How to Succeed in International Sales

 VAT Liability and Registrations

 As soon as you deliver products to another country or store them there (e.g., through FBA), tax registration obligations may arise.
 In the EU, the so-called OSS procedure (One-Stop-Shop) applies, which allows you to report and tax cross-border sales centrally – but only if you ship the goods from a single EU country.
 If you store your goods in multiple countries (e.g., through FBA in Poland or the Czech Republic), you will need a separate VAT identification number in each of those countries and must regularly submit local tax returns.
-The same applies in countries outside the EU – such as the United Kingdom or the USA – where specific registration and filing obligations exist.
+The same registration and filing obligations apply in countries outside the EU – such as the United Kingdom or the USA.

 Amazon Supports – But You Remain Responsible